openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Same Device Flow {#same_device}

-Below is a diagram of a flow where the End-User presents a Credential to a Verifier interacting with the End-User on a same device as the device the Wallet resides on.
+Below is a diagram of a flow where the End-User presents a Credential to a Verifier interacting with the End-User on the same device that the device the Wallet resides on.

 The flow utilizes simple redirects to pass Authorization Request and Response between the Verifier and the Wallet.
 The Verifiable Presentations are returned to the Verifier in the fragment part of the Redirect URI, when Response Mode is `fragment`.

-Note: The diagram does not illustrate all of the optional features of this specification.
+Note: The diagram does not illustrate all the optional features of this specification.

 !---
 ~~~ ascii-art